rohanpadhye/blog/_posts/2019-08-06-Tips-for-Artifact-Evaluation.md

 This post is heavily biased towards PL/SE/Systems-ish artifacts that involve tools, scripts, benchmarks, and experiments, since I've had most experience with such type of artifacts.

-\* One of these won an ACM SIGOSFT Distinguished Artifact Award!
+\* One of these won a Distinguished Artifact Award!

 * TOC
 {:toc}